 Innovate – Knowledge ecosystems

-Our joint projects aim to fill knowledge gaps, develop novel technologies and address uncertainties in the physical and social-economic domain related to climate resilience.
+Our joint projects aim to fill knowledge gaps, develop novel technologies and address uncertainties in the physical and social-economic domain.
 To know what these knowledge gaps are we first investigate what knowledge is required and what knowledge is already available both within the alliance and with our partners, stakeholders and clients.

 This holistic approach by itself stimulates strong multidisciplinary networks and integrated work, that connects output of all parties and reduces individualistic research silos.